The Coaching Pharmacist Toolkit for PACE provides coaching pharmacists with information and resources to support a PACE development candidate.

-A coaching pharmacist supports the applicant in the development of their competence and preparation for PACE reassessment.
-Some candidates may require training from their coaching pharmacist.
-A PACE assessor observes the candidate to assess their readiness to safely practise on their own as a pharmacist; no training is provided by the assessor.
+A PACE assessor directly observes and supervises the candidate to assess their readiness to safely practise on their own as a pharmacist; no training or practice performance feedback is provided by the assessor.